Eagtac SX30C2 Flashlight Review

 I compare everything to the KillzoneFlashlights.com 219b BLF-348 because it’s inexpensive and has the best tint!

-I highly recommend this light because of the emitter choice, but for other special features mentioned above.
+I highly recommend this light because of the emitter choice, but also for the other special features mentioned above.

 Conclusion